 Now Circular 507, as the latest regulation in a series of rules aimed at strengthening the administration of non-resident enterprises claiming DTT benefits, provides clearer guidance on the applicability of articles on royalty in a DTT, which would be helpful for non-tax residents to more accurately assess the tax implications when deriving royalties from or providing related services to China.

 We understand that some MNCs take royalty payments as an effective way for repatriating profits or cash from China in light that royalty is only subject to WHT and the applicable DTTs may also provide a beneficial tax rate.
-These MNCs, particularly the ones, which provide services associated with the transfer and/or licensing of technologies, are advised to immediately review their royalty transactions, and to accordingly prepare any documentation to support their claims for the DTT benefits in connection with royalty payments.
-MNCs should consider engaging professionals for assistance in provision of advisories, documentation preparation and dispute resolution on this issue.
+These MNCs, particularly the ones, which provide services associated with the transfer and/or licensing of technologies, are advised to immediately review their royalty transactions and to accordingly prepare any documentation to support their claims for the DTT benefits in connection with royalty payments.
+MNCs should consider engaging professionals for assistance in the provision of advisories, documentation preparation and dispute resolution on this issue.